httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 The set of origins (as per {{!RFC6454}}) that a given connection might be used for is known in this specification as the Origin Set.

-When an ORIGIN frame is first received by a client, the connection's Origin Set is defined to contain a single origin, composed from:
+By default, a connections's Origin Set is uninitialised.
+When an ORIGIN frame is first received and successfully processed by a client, the connection's Origin Set is defined to contain a single origin, composed from:

   - Scheme: "https"
   - Host: the value sent in Server Name Indication ({{!RFC6066}} Section 3), converted to lower case